 I’ve been lucky.
 I want to work with people who believe that about themselves.
-If nothing else, people with that humility are easy to work with.
+If nothing else, I find people with that kind of humility are just easier to work with.

-As an example, my timing entering the industry in 2012 now feels fortuitous to me.
-Two hallmarks of that year: there were no bootcamps so I had to teach myself, and you had to be a full-stack engineer to get things done.
+As an example, my timing entering the industry in 2012 now feels very lucky to me.
+Two facts about that year: there were almost no bootcamps so I felt I had to teach myself to code, and you had to be a full-stack engineer to get things done.

-Something that distinguished 2012 from today: no programming bootcamps.
+Something that distinguished 2012 from today: there were almost no programming bootcamps.
 2012 was the year Dev Bootcamp launched, leading a wave of programming education options.
-Because bootcamps didn’t exist, I taught myself using anything I could find— MOOCs, books, video courses, code katas.
+Because bootcamps didn’t exist, I taught myself to program using any resource I could find— Codecademy, MOOCs, books, video courses, code katas.

-It was challenging and had some downsides, but one upside was that I learned how to teach myself hard things from the very beginning.
-I couldn’t lean on a curriculum or classmates.
-Teaching myself gave me self-reliance and some dumb confidence that carried me a long way.
+It was challenging!
+And it had some downsides.
+One upside was that I learned how to teach myself hard things from the very beginning.
+I didn’t have a curriculum or classmates to lean on.
+Teaching myself gave me some dumb confidence and street cred that carried me a long way.

-Most of the devs I knew wouldn’t have called themselves front- or back-end engineers.
-There weren’t enough distinct pieces of a stack to justify that distinction.
+Most of the web developers I knew in that time wouldn’t have called themselves frontend or backend engineers.
+There just weren’t enough distinct pieces of a stack to justify such distinctions.
 If you wanted to be productive, you had to be scrappy everywhere.

-My timing also let me ride the wave of client-side-rendered applications, learning them slowly as they gained momentum.
+My timing also let me ride the wave of client-side-rendered applications, learning them slowly along with the industry.
 New engineers today are dropped right into this maelstrom.
 I feel lucky to have had that time.